Looking for the cheapest used car to insure? As it turns out, there may not be one single best option for all drivers.

 To begin your hunt for the cheapest used car to insure, start by checking dealership websites for these models or other cars that meet the criteria discussed above.
 Most used car dealerships have online listings of their inventory that include all the information an insurer would want to know, such as mileage and vehicle identification number (VIN).

-Before you purchase a used vehicle, you might also consider having the vehicle inspected.
+Before you purchase a used vehicle, you might consider having the vehicle inspected.
 Any reputable dealership will allow you to do this.
 Also, be sure to consider maintenance costs when selecting a used car.
 Even if one car has a cheaper monthly insurance premium, it could cost you more down the road if it regularly requires maintenance.
-Our review team uses the website RepairPal to research vehicle reliability and average annual maintenance and repair costs.
+RepairPal is a good source to research vehicle reliability and average annual maintenance and repair costs.

 In addition to choosing the right car, there are other ways that drivers can lower their auto insurance premiums.
 The best way to find the lowest price available to you is to shop around and compare options from multiple auto insurance providers.

 If you already have another type of insurance, such as homeowners insurance, consider insuring your car with the same company.
 Many providers offer discounts for bundling home and auto insurance.
 Also, consider looking for insurers that offer usage-based coverage options.
 If you are a safe driver and don’t often drive late at night or on weekends, you may be able to save big this way.
 Several providers have mobile apps that track your driving habits to reduce premiums.

 You can also increase your deductible if your budget allows.
 You'll pay more if you get into an accident, but you'll pay less for your policy each month.

 Best Car Insurance Companies